What is the Difference Between an Offer Letter and an Acceptance Letter?

 Comparing Your Offer Letters: Terms You Need to Know

 Understanding the terms in your offer letter is important so you can make a proper comparison.
-However, interpreting the terms can get confusing, as there is no standard format that all schools use.
+However, interpreting the terms can get confusing, as there is no standard format for financial aid offer letters.
 To simplify the process, we’ve put together some of the more common terms you’ll come across in your offer letter.

-The Cost of Attendance or COA refers to the estimated cost of attending that particular school for one academic year.
+The Cost of Attendance, or COA, refers to the estimated total cost of attending that particular school for one academic year.
 The COA usually includes the tuition, room and board, fees, transportation, books, and supplies.
 The COA in the offer letter is just an approximate cost; your actual cost may be more or less than the number supplied.

 Student Aid Index (SAI)

 Financial need is the difference between the cost of attendance and your ability to pay for college.
-It is determined by subtracting your SAI from the school’s COA.
-It’s important to understand that the SAI is a fixed amount that’s calculated using the information on your FAFSA.
-However, your financial need is not a fixed amount.
-Every college uses their own formula for calculating financial need.
 Your perceived need can vary greatly from one college to another.

 Work study programs allow eligible students to work part or full-time on or near campus.
 Colleges operate these programs but the federal government funds them.
 Not all students qualify for work study.
 If you ticked the work study box in your FAFSA and if you qualify, your offer letter will include your work study details.